KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :access: get only

     The current status of the vessel possible results are: `LANDED`, `SPLASHED`, `PRELAUNCH`, `FLYING`, `SUB_ORBITAL`, `ORBITING`, `ESCAPING` and `DOCKED`.

+.. attribute:: Vessel:DELTAV

+    :type: :struct:`DeltaV`
+    :access: get only

+    Summed Delta-V info about the vessel.

+.. method:: Vessel:STAGEDELTAV(num)

+    :parameter num: :struct:`Scalar` the stage number to query for
+    :return: :struct:`DeltaV`

+    One stage's Delta-V info.
+Pass in the stage number for which stage.
+The curent stage can be found with ``:STAGENUM``, and they count down from there to stage 0 at the "top" of the staging list.

+    If you pass in a number that is less than zero, it will return the info about stage 0.
+If you pass in a number that is greater than the current stage, it will return the info about the current stage.
+In other words, if there are currently stages 5, 4, 3, 2, 1, and 0, then passing in -99 gives you stage 0, and passing in stage 9999 gets you stage 5.

+.. attribute:: STAGENUM

+    :type: :struct:`Scalar`
+    :access: get only

+    Tells you which stage number is current.
+Stage numbers always count down, which is backward from how you might usually refer to stages in most space lingo, but in KSP, it's how it's done.
+(Stage 5 on bottom, Stage 0 on top, for example).

+    e.g. if STAGENUM is 4, that tells you the vessel has 5 total stages remaining, numbered 4, 3, 2, 1, and 0.

 .. attribute:: Vessel:TYPE